hypertrack/live-app-ios/README.md

 ### Track or join an ongoing trip
-If you have completed the steps in above section, you have a user who has started his live location session.
-Once your friend with other device receives a ```lookupId``` (either through your own backend or through a messenger app), you can use it to track him or join the trip by few lines of code described in the following steps.
+If you have completed the steps in above section, you have a user who has started a Live Location session.
+Once their friend receives a ```lookupId``` (either through your own backend or through a messaging app), she can use it to track the user and optionally join the trip if you add a few lines of code as described in the following steps.

 #### Step 1.
 Track ongoing trip
-To track him you can use the following function.
-Although the tracking has started in the sdk, but to visualize it , you need to embed the hypertrack's map in your tracking view controller.
+To track the user, use the following function.
+Although the tracking has started in the SDK, visualizing it requires you to embed HyperTrack's map fragment in your tracking view controller.
 ```swift
   HyperTrack.trackActionFor(lookUpId: LOOK_UP_ID, completionHandler: { (actions, error) in